BaguetteBoiTuna/NTPU/2024-10-29-cib_midterm_report_dante.md

 Adaptive music, also known as dynamic or interactive music, refers to soundtracks that change in real-time in response to player actions or in game events.
 Unlike traditional static music, which remains constant regardless of what's going on, adaptive music evolves to reflect the game's current state, enhancing immersion and emotional engagement.
 This approach allows the music to change in intensity, instrumentation and even composition based on gameplay elements, enhancing the emotional experience and immersion of the user.

+### Types of Adaptive Music in Games

+#### Dynamic Soundtracks

+These are compositions that adjust their intensity, tempo or instrumentation based on the game's action.
+For example, during combat, the music may become more intense, while in exploration phases, it might be more subdued.
+This adaptability not only helps in setting the mood but also reacts to gameplay, making it crucial part of modern video game design and evolution.

+#### Contextual Music Changes

+This type involves altering the music to match specific in game contexts or environments.
+For instance, entering a peaceful village might trigger a calm melody, whereas venturing into a dangerous area could cue ominous tones.
+This enhances emotional engagement and the overall narrative of the experience.

+#### Branching Music Structures

+In this approach, the music follows different paths or branches depending on player choices or game outcomes, creating a personalized auditory experience.
+This adaptability not only helps in setting the mood but also reacts to gameplay, making it a crucial part of modern video game design and evolution.